fernando850/ChurnRatePredictorBanking/README.md

 - **Points Earned** (`int`): Points earned by the customer.

 ### Size and Scope
-The dataset contains detailed records for thousands of bank customers (exact number should be specified if known).
+The dataset contains 10,000 detailed records of bank customers.
 It covers various aspects of customer behavior and attributes, helping to analyze trends over time in customer churn.

 ### References